sezito2/Justice-Centered-Data-Design/src/00-Getting-Started/01-git-github.md

 ## 0.1.8 Install VS Code

-Before we start using Github, let's download and install a code editor: Visual Studio Code.
+Before we start using Github, let's download and install a code editor: Visual Studio Code [download page](https://code.visualstudio.com/download).

 Microsoft owns VS Code, but it is free to download and use.

+We will review VS Code together in class, but, at the very least, you have years of literacy experiences with text editors to help you acclimate to its fundamental features of writing and editing text.

 ## Submission

+Submit a screenshot that verifies that you have indeed downloaded and install VS Code onto your computer.

-Nothing yet.
-We are going to practice using Github in the next chapter.
-Then, you will submit some verification that you have indeed downloaded, installed, and practiced using VS Code and Github Desktop.
+Regarding, GH, we are going to practice using it in the next chapter.
+Then, you will submit some verification that you have indeed downloaded, installed, and practiced using Github Desktop.